-46.14.8 Contract vacancies
+45.14.8 Contract vacancies

 Contract vacancies are not available for the purposes of recall.
 When contract vacancies become available, employees on the recall list will be considered along with other candidates for the position.
-Provisions of the Article 37 (Hiring and Promotion) shall apply.
+Provisions of the Article 36 (Hiring and Promotion) shall apply.

-46.14.9 Access to Temporary Employment (Less than Six Months and Greater than Four Weeks)
+45.14.9 Access to Temporary Employment (Less than Six Months and Greater than Four Weeks)

-An employee who is laid off shall inform the Corporation, prior to or at the time of his/her lay-off, of his/her interest in temporary employment for which he/she is qualified.
+An employee who is laid off shall inform the Corporation, prior to or at the time of their lay-off, of their interest in temporary employment for which they are qualified.